 Increasing use of drones raises issues not only for privacy but most importantly safety.
 Rogue drones are being used to obtain personal information (such as images) of individuals without their permission or knowledge.

-Although, drone operators are being forced by law to keep drones at least 50 metres away from a person, vehicle, building or structure, we are still witnessing many invasions of privacy or health-threatening situations caused by rogue drones.
+Although, drone operators are being forced by law to keep drones at least 50 meters away from a person, vehicle, building or structure, we are still witnessing many invasions of privacy or health-threatening situations caused by rogue drones.

 Drone flying close to Cape Coral home invades a family's sense of privacy